-Two student representatives serve as liaisons between the Graduate Committee, the Graduate Program Director, the Graduate Program Coordinator, and the graduate students of the program.
+One or two student representatives serve as liaisons between the Graduate Committee, the Graduate Program Director, the Graduate Program Coordinator, and the graduate students of the program.
 The representatives attend all graduate English committee meetings, with the exception of admission meetings.
 The student representatives communicate news and ideas between faculty and students, organize social gatherings, the Master's Essay presentations, and assist with other duties as needed.
-The graduate student representatives serve a one year term and should expect to average 25 hours of work per semester.
-Each representative receives a stipend of $300 for the academic year, with half of the stipend disbursed at the end of both fall and spring semester.
+The graduate student representatives serve a one year term and should expect to average 10 - 15 hours of work per semester.
+Each representative is paid $15/hr.
 Applicants must be degree-seeking students and submit a statement of interest to the Graduate Program Director when the call is put out in late spring.

 Graduate Program Director

-The Graduate Program Director directs all aspects of the M.A. in English program and chairs the Graduate Committee.
-Dr. Catherine Craft-Fairchild is the current Graduate Program Director and can be contacted at 651-962-5614 or firstname.lastname@example.org.
+The Graduate Program Director directs all aspects of the M.A. programs and chairs the Graduate Committee.
+Dr. Alexis Easley is the current Graduate Program Director and can be contacted at 651-962-5653 or email@example.com.